bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 The conventional approach is to solve this optimization problem using a variant of gradient descent.

-Thoughout this section, we graph the optimizers using test functions for optimization algorithms, which are also known as artificial landscapes.
+Throughout this section, we graph the optimizers using test functions for optimization algorithms, which are also known as artificial landscapes.
 One such function is the *McCormick function*, defined as:

 $$z = f(x, y) = sin(x + y) + (x - y)^2 - 1.5x + 2.5y + 1$$